Going Forward Buses CIC

 In April 2019 we started running another school's service in the mornings from Cleeve, Goring and Streatley to Cranford House School in Moulsford.
 Anyone can use the service, which also passes by Moulsford Prep School before continuing through Cholsey to Wallingford.
 Unfortunately due to lack of an available driver this service has had to be suspended for the time being.

-We depend almost entirely on getting our income from passenger journeys - so it's a real case of 'use us, don't lose us'!
+We still depend very much on the income we get from from passenger journeys (including concessionary passes) - so it's a real case of 'use us, don't lose us'!

 Please check the Service Changes page for any updates due to road closures